We deliver Australia wide

 Chorizo Mushrooms

-The chorizo in this delicious recipe gives this dish an Iberian feel and the mushrooms call for something earthy.
-Grenache, one of the classic Iberian red varieties, is a natural partner to chorizo, and has enough savouriness to pair beautifully with the mushrooms.
+This Chorizo mushrooms recipe gives this dish an Iberian feel.
+Grenache, one of the classic Iberian red varieties, is a natural partner to chorizo and has enough savouriness to pair beautifully with the mushrooms.

 Shop Grenache

-Bursting with a spectrum of bright and fresh flavours and just a tickle of sweetness, this lovely fruit-driven dessert finds its ideal match in a delicious Moscato, which almost mirrors the flavour character of the fruit salad.
+Bursting with a spectrum of bright and fresh flavours and just a tickle of sweetness, this fruit salad with thyme-vanilla sugar dessert finds its ideal match in a delicious Moscato, which almost mirrors the flavour character of the fruit salad.

 Shop Moscato

-If you love red wine, this is one of those desserts that pairs beautifully with a full-bodied Shiraz.
-An even better pairing, however, is with a liqueur Muscat, which has all flavour intensity and sweetness you’d expect, counterbalancing the power of the chocolate in this sublimely delicious recipe.
+If you love red wine, this dessert pairs beautifully with a full-bodied Shiraz.
+An even better pairing, however, is with a liqueur Muscat, which has all the flavour intensity and sweetness you’d expect, counterbalancing the power of the chocolate in this sublimely delicious Chocolate and raspberry recipe.

 When entertaining, it probably goes without saying that you’ll likely serve more wine than you would over the course of a typical dinner.
 You might wish to serve a different wine to best match each course of food you’re serving, for instance.